anacierdem/libdragon-docker/README.md

 The root `bench` recipe is for building the code in root `src` folder.
 This is a quick way of testing your libdragon changes or a sample code built around libdragon, and is called the test bench.
 This recipe together with `examples` and `tests` recipes will build and install libdragon automatically as necessary.
 Thus, they will always produce a rom image using the libdragon code in the repository via their make dependencies, which is ideal for experimenting with libdragon itself.

-There are also vscode launch configurations to quickly build and run the examples, tests and the bench.
-If you have [ares](https://ares-emu.net/) on your `PATH`, the launch configurations ending in `(emu)` will start it automatically.
-For the examples configuration, you can navigate to the relevant `.c` file and `Run selected example` will start it most of the time.
-In some cases, the output ROM name may not match the `.c` file and in those cases, you can select the ROM file instead and it should work.

-> [!NOTE]
-> This repository also uses [UNFLoader](https://github.com/buu342/N64-UNFLoader), so you can use the launch configurations without `(emu)` to run the code if you have a supported flashcart plugged in and have `UNFLoader` executable on your `PATH`.
->
-> The special `Debug Test Bench (emu)` configuration will start ares with remote debugging for the test bench if you have `gdb-multiarch` executable on your `PATH`.
-It should automatically break in your `main` function.

 You can clean everything with the `clean` recipe/task (open the command palette and choose `Run Task -> clean`).

 ### Developing the tool itself

 For a quick development loop it really helps linking the code in this repository as the global libdragon installation.
-To do this run;
+To do this, run;

 ```bash
 npm link